trno3/phones/README.md

 ### About the project

-This a simple example of showing a list of phones.
-Also, you can edit, create and delete them.
+This a simple example of showing a list of phones, with the information taken from the server.
+Also, some basic CRUD functionality implemented.

+### Libraries used

 This has been created using Angular for the frontend and NodeJS for the bakend, using Express for the server and the REST api.
+For the tests, ng-mocks and testdouble have been used for mocking.

 ### Features